Can you kiss with false teeth?

 One Warning To Keep In Mind…

 This could be the only time your partner or date will be tipped off that you have false teeth if you haven’t told them already.
-Otherwise, dating with dentures should be as fun as exciting as dating should be.
+Otherwise, dating with dentures should be as fun and exciting as dating should be.